TobikoData/sqlmesh/README.md

 # SQLMesh

 SQLMesh is a DataOps framework that brings the best practices of DevOps to data teams.
-It allows data teams to efficiently run and deploy data transformations written in SQL or Python.
+It enables data scientists, analysts, and engineers to efficiently run and deploy data transformations written in SQL or Python.

 For more infromation, check out the [website](https://sqlmesh.com) and [documentation](https://tobikodata-inc-sqlmesh.readthedocs-hosted.com/en/latest/).